Q: Why would I consider bariatric surgery?

 Q: Why should I consider having bariatric surgery at the Cedars-Sinai Weight Loss Center?

 A: The entire multidisciplinary team at the Weight Loss Center has extensive experience and prides itself on staying at the forefront of surgical and medical treatments for obesity.
 The surgeons at the Weight Loss Center are board certified by the American College of Surgeons and are members of the American Society of Metabolic and Bariatric Surgery.
-We are accredited as a Bariatric Surgery Center of Excellence by the American College of Surgeons.
 Our registered dietitians have more than 10 years of experience in assessing patients' readiness for surgery.
 Our mental health professional have been working in the area of eating disorders and obesity for more than 15 years.
 The Weight Loss Center performs more than 40 surgical procedures a month.

 1Tice JA et al., "Gastric Banding or Bypass: A Systematic Review Comparing the Two Most Popular Bariatric Procedures,", Am J of Med, 2008 (121):885-893